When Your Child Has a Food Allergy: Tree Nut

 Call 911

-If your child has anyof the symptoms listed below, act quickly.
-Use an epinephrine auto-injector right away if one has been prescribed.
+If your child has any of the symptoms listed below, act quickly.
+Use epinephrine right away if it has been prescribed.
 Then call 911.

 • Trouble breathing or cough that won’t stop